This Is the Best Temperature for Sleep

 “When study subjects slept in a cooler environment, they gained metabolic advantages," explains Cralle.
 "The researchers stated that these advantages could reduce their risk of diabetes as well as other metabolic problems.
 The study subjects also burned a few more calories throughout the day when they slept in a cooler environment."

 Sleeping in a cooler bedroom can also help improve your sleep if you have night sweats.
 Night sweats are a common occurrence for people going through menopause, but they can also happen to those with other hormonal imbalances, such as serotonin imbalances, and those who take medications that regulate hormone levels.
+(Here's how sleeping with your bedroom door closed aids in temperature regulation.)

 Other common causes of night sweats include hyperhidrosis (a condition in which the body sweats excessively without clear cause), anxiety, and low blood sugar (usually in people who take medications to lower blood sugar, like diabetics).